PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 # ToDo

-- [ ] Add functionality to calculate dynamic start for Monday.
 - [ ] Add functionality to calculate dynamic start for Tuesday.
 - [ ] Add functionality to calculate dynamic start for Wednesday.
 - [ ] Add functionality to calculate dynamic start for Thursday.